MicrosoftDocs/bot-docs/articles/provision-and-publish-a-bot.md

 _Kudu assumes by default that deployments from .zip files are ready to run and don't require extra build steps during deployment, such as npm install or dotnet restore/dotnet publish._

-It's important to include your built code with all necessary dependencies in the zip file being deployed; otherwise, your bot will not work as intended.
+It's important to include your built code with all necessary dependencies in the zip file being deployed; otherwise, your bot won't work as intended.
 For more information, see the Azure documentation on how to [Deploy files to App Service](/azure/app-service/deploy-zip).

 ## Next steps